Core academics overview

 Students contribute to the curriculum for the health class, which meets once per cycle, by raising those health issues which are important to them.
 Content and teaching methods also evolve based on regular student, teacher and program assessment.

-Key curriculum components include: mindfulness, building respectful relationships, strengthening trust and cooperation, mastering communication and helping skills, drug education, sex education, healthy eating, physical fitness, learning to use refusal and conflict resolution skills, media literacy and gender equity.
-Programs that reinforce the health curriculum include Natural Helpers, Project Adventure, advisory activities, and the Counseling Team.
+Key curriculum components include: mindfulness, building respectful relationships, strengthening trust and cooperation, mastering communication and helping skills, drug education, human sexuality and relationship education, healthy eating, physical fitness, learning to use refusal and conflict resolution skills, media literacy and gender equity.
+Programs that reinforce the health curriculum include Advisory activities, and the Counseling Team.

-Health is assessed pass/fail against six standards.
+Health is a pass/fail course that aligns with the 8 ASL Health Standards.
 Students are expected to:

-- Analyze the influence of culture, media, technology and other factors on health
+- Understand and critically examine the influence of family, society, culture, and the environment on health behaviors and beliefs.

-- Demonstrate the ability to use interpersonal communication skills to enhance health, and to advocate for personal, family and community health
+- Demonstrate the ability to use interpersonal communication skills, goal-setting and decision-making skills to enhance their well-being and to advocate for themselves and others.

-The Middle School physical education program is designed to encourage maximum participation during class time as well as the means to improve a student's fitness, and develop motor, social and personal skills.
+The Middle School physical education program is designed to encourage maximum participation during class time as well as the means to improve a student's learning in various (transferable)areas such as with the development of various movements, social and (inter)personal skills, problem solving and critical thinking skills.
 During each term, students in Grades 5-8 participate in a variety of sports and activities which meet three times each eight-day cycle.
-Classes take place both indoors and outdoors throughout the year.
+Classes take place indoors, outdoors and in our school pool throughout the year.

 All Middle School students who are physically able are required to take PE.
 Attendance requirements for PE are the same as they are for other academic classes.
 Absence from PE for up to three days due to a small injury or convalescence is possible with a parent's note.
 For longer periods, a physician's statement is required.
 Students who are excused from participating in PE activities for health reasons are still expected to attend their PE classes.